SirAppSec/mcp-security-sandbox/README.md

 make sure you install ollama, and set it's url in the ollama client initializations
 # Roadmap

-TODO: use the environment to setup the ollama api
+- [x] use the environment to setup the ollama api

----integrate mcp into the chat context(currently it's history aware only)---
+- [x] integrate mcp into the chat context(currently it's history aware only)
----Allow for streamlit pages/navigation---
+- [x] Allow for streamlit pages/navigation
----unify streamlit server(s) to initiate all of the frontend once---
+- [x] unify streamlit server(s) to initiate all of the frontend once
----add more mcp servers---
+- [x] add more mcp servers
-allow for dynamically loading of mcp servers
+- [ ] allow for dynamically loading of mcp servers
+- [x] create a malicious server
----create a malicious server--- perfrom mcp attacks and poc vulnerabilities
+- [ ] perfrom mcp attacks and poc vulnerabilities